 The Visible Job MarketThe visible job market is where positions are posted for everyone to see.
 Since they are visible, competition for these positions is high which reduces the chances that your resume will get noticed.
-Since this is the case, we recommend that you do not relying on these resources to find your next job but use them in addition to networking.
+Since this is the case, we recommend that you do not rely on these resources to find your next job but use them in addition to networking.
 The key is to use the visible job market to find the leads and then to you use your network to actually apply.

 Job BoardsMost companies post their job announcements online.
 The most common places to find job postings are on company websites, job boards, and social media.
 You can use any combination of these to target positions and find potential openings.